dionkb/StudyBuddy/notes.md

         COMPLETE: Use Handlebars.js as the template engine.
         COMPLETE: Use MySQL and the Sequelize ORM for the database.
         COMPLETE: Have both GET and POST routes for retrieving and adding new data.
-        TODO: Use at least one new library, package, or technology that we haven’t discussed.
+        COMPLETE: Use at least one new library, package, or technology that we haven’t discussed.
 (TOMTOM API COUNTS)
         COMPLETE: Have a folder structure that meets the MVC paradigm.
          COMPLETE: Include authentication (express-session and cookies).
         TODO: Protect API keys and sensitive information with environment variables.
 (Completed locally, but will need to use JawsDB link that TA's sent last week)

     FRONT-END
-        TODO: Have a polished UI.
+        COMPLETE: Have a polished UI.
+(Looks good, almost everything we need to function, does)
-        TODO: Be responsive.
+        COMPLETE: Be responsive.
+(Seems to be good everywhere from what I can tell...bootstrap has it defaulted to be pretty responsive)
         COMPLETE: Be interactive (i.e., accept and respond to user input).

     FINAL
         TODO: Be deployed using Heroku (with data).
         COMPLETE: Meet good-quality coding standards (file structure, naming conventions, follows best practices for class/id naming conventions, indentation, quality comments, etc.).
-        TODO: Have a professional README (with unique name, description, technologies used, screenshot, and link to deployed application).
+        TODO: Have a professional README (FIXME: add screenshot, and link to deployed application.)

     FUTURE DEVELOPMENT
         Add a random study tip on each reload like Jena said similar to NPM randomizer